brandonsyc/moomath/README.md

 Brandon Chung

-* Can do things in HTML, Python (iff 2), XSLT, English
+* Can do things in HTML, Python, XSLT, Java, JS, English
-* Dabbles in OpenSCAD and Arduino
+* Dabbles and Arduino
 * Is in love with CSS
-* Able to use but absolutely hates JS
-* Trying to learn but kind of failing C++

 Timothy Herchen

 * Proficient in JS, English
 * Somewhat proficient in C++, non-OOP Python
 * Okay in C, Java, HTML, x86 Assembly (read-only!)
-* Shameful at C#, CSS, 中文

 ## Contact

 Please email Timothy at [timothy.herchen@gmail.com](mailto:timothy.herchen@gmail.com) if you have any questions or would like to contribute!
-We'll likely be interested.
+We'll definitely be interested.
 Bug fixes, security issues, and website improvement are also appreciated.

 ## Other Projects

 * Udderly Web Design (a light-hearted collaborative web designing team)
-* [Grapheme](https://github.com/anematode/grapheme) (highly WIP, a JS graphing calculator API)